-You can use bandana pillows inside or out.
+You can use bandana pillows inside your home, or outside.
 Bandanas come in TONS of colors, so there’s always one that will work with the rest of your decor.
 The ones I’m showing you today were made for our son’s room.

 We have other bandana crafts you can try as well!
 Give our 10-minute bandana pillows a look⤵️.
 These are SUPER easy to make.
 Kind of a dumbed-down version of an envelope-type pillow.
 No cutting required 🙂

-And you should try these 2-minute bandana Easter basket liners, as well!
-Or pin them for spring time.
+And you may want to try these 2-minute bandana Easter basket liners, as well!
+Or pin them for springtime ⤵️.

 Supplies Needed for DIY bandana pillows: